Skip to main content

 The Paris Agreement calls on countries to develop a long-term climate strategy.
 Switzerland’s strategy shows how it can attain the goal of net zero greenhouse gas emissions by 2050.

-By ratifying the Paris Agreement, Switzerland has committed to reducing greenhouse gas emissions by at least 50 % by 2030 compared to 1990.
-To reach this target measures are implemented both in Switzerland and abroad.
+Switzerland has committed to reducing its greenhouse gas emissions by at least 50 per cent by 2030 compared to 1990 levels.
+To this end, Switzerland is implementing climate protection measures both at home and abroad.

 Roadmap to capture, remove and store carbon